pgriffel/pacioli/BUILD.md

 ### Building the compiler

+This requires Java version 17 or above.
 To build the .jar file do the following:

 1. Clone the sources